AashayChhajed/Habit-Dungeon/README.md

     If you move the project to a different drive, delete your `node_modules` and `.next` folder, update the absolute path in `.env`, and run `npm install` and `npx prisma generate` again to prevent native file lock hangs.

 ---

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Customize it and share your progress!